simongoricar/euphony/README.md

 </details>

-Euphony's workflow acknowledges that you might have multiple libraries: one for lossless, one for lossy audio, one for a specific collection, etc.
-It *does not force you to have multiple libraries*, it works just as well with a single one, or even a mixed library of lossless and lossy audio files.

-Euphony becomes useful when you want to take the music library with you on the go (e.g. having a copy of your music library on a phone).
+Euphony becomes a useful tool when your goal is taking your music library with you on the go (e.g. having a copy of your music library on a phone).
-In those cases, you might not want (or be able) to copy the large lossless files due to storage limitations.
+If your music library is large and of high audio quality, copying the entire library file for file will likely not be a good option.

 The obvious solution is to **transcode your library** down to something like MP3 V0 and copy those transcoded files to your other devices.
-Still, doing this manually or even with a simple script is a tedious process, prone to forgetfulness and occasional human errors.
+Doing this manually or even with a simple script is a tedious process, prone to forgetfulness, occasional human errors and eventual drift from the source music library.

 ---

 Here's how `euphony` solves this with an automated transcoding process:
-- *You register a list of libraries* in the configuration file.
+- *You specify the locations of your music library (or libraries)* in the configuration file.
-  Note that euphony currently supports only the following library structure: artist directory containing albums (see example below).
+  Note that euphony currently supports only the following library structure: `Artist Name/Album Title` (see example below).
-- Then you may opt to *validate the library for any unusual files and collisions* - see the `validate` command.
+- You may then opt to *validate the library for any unusual files and collisions* (see the `validate` command for more information).
-  This way, if you have "multiple libraries" (e.g. one for lossy and one for lossless), euphony will inform you of any potential collisions (e.g. same album in both libraries) so you don't accidentally store two copies of the same album in two places
+  This way, if you have multiple source libraries (e.g. one for lossy and one for lossless music), euphony will inform you of any potential collisions (e.g. same album by the same artist in both libraries).
-  (it would also be unclear as to which version of the album euphony should transcode).
+  This will prevent you from accidentally storing two copies of the same album in two places (it would also be unclear as to which of those euphony should transcode).
-- When you wish to transcode your entire music library into a smaller single-folder transcoded copy, you run the `transcode` command.
+- **When you wish to transcode your entire music library into a smaller single-folder ("aggregated") transcoded copy, you run the `transcode` command.**
-  This takes all of your registered source libraries and transcodes everything in them into MP3 V0 (by default), putting the resulting files from all your source libraries into a single *transcoded library* - this is the directory that you take with you on the go.
+  This takes all of your source music libraries and transcodes everything into MP3 V0 by default (you may reconfigure this into any ffmpeg-supported format).
+It then puts the resulting files from all of your source libraries into a single (i.e. merged) *transcoded library* — this is the directory that you take with you on the go.
-  That directory will contain all the transcoded versions of albums from all the artists of all the registered libraries together in one place.
-Euphony will also copy album art and any other data files (as configured).
+  Euphony will also copy album art and any other data files as configured (contains sensible defaults).

+As mentioned, euphony supports multiple source music libraries: e.g. one for lossless and one for lossy audio, another one for a specific collection, etc.

 ## 1.1 Diffing
 If you run the `transcode` command two times without modifying any of your source libraries, you'll notice that euphony won't re-transcode anything.